-Montana Real Estate Content Outline
+Oklahoma Real Estate Salesperson and Broker Licensing Examination Content Outline

-Effective: January 1, 2025
+Effective: April 2, 2024

-The state-specific examination is made up of forty (40) scored items for salesperson and broker candidates.
-The examinations also contain five to ten (5-10) pretest items.
+The state-specific examinations are made up of forty (40) scored items for salesperson candidates and fifty (50) items for broker candidates.
+Both examinations also contain five to ten (5-10) pretest items.
 The pretest items are not identified and will not affect a candidate's score in any way.
+The following examination content outline is applicable to both real estate salespersons and real estate brokers.